Nick Malceski: Sydney (2005–2014)

 After his break-out year in 2007, Malceski and Swans coaching staff had high hopes for an even more successful 2008.
 However, their hopes were delivered a cruel blow when Malceski suffered what appeared to be a serious knee injury to his right knee after he twisted it when changing direction during the 3rd quarter of the Swans Round 1, NAB Cup clash with Hawthorn in Tasmania.
 It was expected that the knee injury would rule Malceski out for the remainder of the season, however, a synthetic ligament was installed into the knee and he returned to the side in a game against Essendon mid-way through the season.

 In 2010, after two years of disappointing form and recovery from his serious knee injury, Malceski returned to his best form.
 Returning to the half-back line, his run and precision kicking were great assets for the Swans as they pushed towards the finals.
-He capped off his wonderful year by placing 7th in the Bob Skilton Medal and being named in the initial 40 man All-Australian squad.
+He capped off his year by placing 7th in the Bob Skilton Medal and being named in the initial 40 man All-Australian squad.

 In the 2011 pre-season, Malceski re-tore his anterior cruciate ligament in his right knee.
 It was announced he would be having LARS surgery again and he would be out for 10–12 weeks.

 Malceski was part of the Sydney Swans team which won the 2012 AFL Grand Final, where he kicked his side's first and last goals of the match through miraculous snap shots.
 Malceski's year was typified by his run and delivery off the half-back line while he has also sharpened his defensive skills dramatically to ensure he is not a weak link.
 He helped the Swans' defensive units become the stingiest and one of the toughest to score against in season 2012.